unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 to configure these settings as needed to align with their preferences and data-sharing requirements.

-Users who choose to publish their data publicly on MapX must agree that all MapX users can view, reuse, and create new content based on their publicly available data.
+Users who publish their data publicly on MapX agree that all MapX users can view, reuse, create new content from, and export their public data, subject to the permissions of the applicable license.
 By making data publicly accessible, users consent to its broader use within the MapX ecosystem while retaining ownership of the original dataset.

 Licensing of data
 ^^^^^^^^^^^^^^^^^